 Be sure to head to Liz's post on Living by the 80/20 Rule!

 Disclosure: This post is sponsored by Lindt Chocolate.
-The giveaway is sponsored by Lindt Chocolate, Sabra Dipping Co., Bob's Red Mill, Blendtec, QSquared NYC and United Dairy Industry of Michigan.
+The challenge is sponsored by Lindt Chocolate, Sabra Dipping Co., Bob's Red Mill, Blendtec, QSquared NYC and United Dairy Industry of Michigan.
 All opinions are my own.